Ali Raza

 On this page

-Let's dive into the details of zakat on livestock.
+Let's dive into the details of Zakat on livestock.

 What is the Nisab of Zakat on Livestock?

-The messenger of Allah (peace be upon him) said:
+The prophet (peace be upon him) said:

 Mu’adh ibn Jabal reported: